 Precinct Chairs are the backbone of the Dallas County Democratic Party.
 A Precinct Chair is the local representative of the Democratic Party and its candidates in their voting precinct.
 A precinct is a small, grassroots level area of voters, generally bound by one or a few neighborhoods.
-Each of Dallas County's 765 voting precincts can have its own Precinct Chair (though many have few or even no voters, and are covered by their neighbors).
+Each of Dallas County's 798 voting precincts can have its own Precinct Chair who must live in the precinct (though many have few or even no voters, and are covered by their neighbors).
 Any registered voter that lives in the precinct with some time, energy, and commitment to helping elect Democrats to office can seek to become Precinct Chair.
 A person can be elected in the Democratic Primary, or chosen to fill an open spot by appointment of the county chair.

 What does a Precinct Chair do?